Force of nature

 The power it generates with its 4.0-litre, twin turbo V8 engine is absolutely brutal and yet it is one of the most refined vehicles you will ever drive

 Feast your eyes on the first-ever Audi RS Q8 SUV – the very pinnacle of the Audi Sport RS family and a vehicle that defies categorisation and the laws of physics in equal measure.
-It is the last word in luxurious personal transport, but it is also currently the fastest SUV on the planet.
+It is the last word in luxurious personal transport, but it is also one of the fastest SUVs on the planet and holds the Nürburgring lap record for SUVs.
 It is a physically large vehicle, yet it handles like a diminutive sports car and can stop ‘on a dime’ as the Americans would say – even from tremendous speed.

 The power it generates with its 4.0-litre, twin turbo V8 engine is absolutely brutal and yet it is one of the most refined vehicles you will ever drive.
 It also demonstrates extraordinary efficiency when driven sedately, thanks to a raft of efficiency measures that quietly go about their business as you quietly go about yours.